 This short presentation provides professionals a firm understanding of Victim Support Services’ role in supporting crime victims on their road to recovery and through the criminal justice process once a suspect has been arrested.

-This 40-hour training qualifies participants to be victim advocates in Washington state.
-Additionally, through the NACP, the training makes participants eligible to be accredited nationally on four levels – provisional, basic, intermediate, and advanced.
+This 40-hour training qualifies participants to provide direct services to victims of crime in Washington state.
+Additionally, through the National Advocate Credentialing Program, our academy makes participants eligible to be credentialed nationally on four levels – provisional, basic, intermediate, and advanced.

-The VSS Core Advocate Training covers victim advocacy in seven tracts which include: professionalism, victim rights, victim trauma, communication skills, resources, cultural and spiritual advocacy, and the legal system (both criminal and civil).
+The Core Academy educates participants in seven tracts which include: professionalism, victim rights, victim trauma, communication skills, resources, cultural and spiritual advocacy, and the legal system (both criminal and civil).
 Once participants complete the training, they have a solid foundation of information, skills, and tools to provide advocacy and support services to victims of all crime types.

 This class is specifically geared toward law enforcement personnel.
 The class will provide an overview of victim service agencies and how they can effectively partner with law enforcement to support victims and educate them around the investigatory process.
 Law enforcement personnel will also learn about how trauma affects the brain and memory abilities of victims.

-Victims: A Primer for Helping Professionals – 2 hour class, $20 per person
+Victims: A Primer for Helping Professionals – 2 hour class

 This class for social service, medical, mental health, and first responder providers, is designed to assist these helping professionals in understanding the effects of trauma, crisis, and victimization on the clients they serve.
 Working with crime victims in a social service, medical, or mental health setting creates additional challenges, and adds complex dynamics to processes and solutions to comprehensive care.

-Through the use of the Companioning Model for grief support, participants will learn how advocates and laypersons can effectively support individuals in grief with special attention being paid to the survivors of homicide.
+Through the use of the Companioning Model for grief support, participants will learn how they can effectively support individuals in grief with special attention being paid to the survivors of homicide.

 One of the biggest challenges that victim advocates face on a daily basis is finding adequate, appropriate, and successful resources for the clients they serve.
 Resources exist but can be hard to find.
 This class will teach victim advocates about existing resources, both local and national, how to uncover hard-to-find specific resources, and how to do effective web-based searches for resources.